crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

 If you found your bridge transfer history failed to get latest transferrals, please make sure your Bridge Indexing URL is correct with the value [mentioned above](#_6-1-before-the-bridge-transfer)

 ## 7. DApp Browser
-Since v0.6.1, you’re able to play around DApps directly for `Standard` Type Wallets on Desktop Wallet.
+Since v0.6.1, you’re able to access various DApps directly (`Standard` Wallet Type) through the Desktop Wallet.
 Certain DApps are available at the moment, and we’re going to bring more supported DApps in the future.
         <img src="./assets/desktop_wallet/7.png" />

 ### 7.1 - Connect to DApp
-On any DApps you’re going to play with, always look for the connect button and choose "**Metamask**".
+To connect to a DApp, click the "connect" button and choose "**Metamask**".
         <img src="./assets/desktop_wallet/7-1-1.png" />

-Once you see your currently selected wallet address on Desktop Wallet appears, you’re successfully connected to the DApp.
+Once you see that your selected wallet address on the Desktop Wallet appears, you’re successfully connected to the DApp.
         <img src="./assets/desktop_wallet/7-1-2.png" />

 ### 7.2 - Enter your App Password
-When you trigger any transactions on the DApp for the first time, a Password Input prompt will pop up just like when you perform any transactions on Desktop Wallet.
-Just enter the App Password you’ve always been using.
+When you trigger any transactions on the DApp for the first time, a Password Input prompt will pop up – as is the case for any transaction you perform on the Desktop Wallet.
         <img src="./assets/desktop_wallet/7-2.png" />

 Enjoy your DApp Journey!